Kids Aqua Yoga Ideas

 Royalty trust circle – The king and queen are in the center of a circle with their eyes closed.
 They fall but the peasants on the outside catch them and set them back upright.

 Lobster races – The kids put one noodle behind their back under their armpits.
-They have to swim backwards and the fastest wins.
+They have to swim backward and the fastest wins.

 Follow the leader – One person is in charge and picks the poses.
 They move through the pool and everyone else follows along.